jeppei/First2DGame/Assets/README.md

     - Tilemap collider 2D
     - Composite colider 2D
         - Add this and set Tilemap Collider 2D / Used by composite = true to make the platform bounds around the terrain and not arround each square/tile.
+    - Box Collider 2D
+        - "Is Trigger" disables so that the player doesn collide with the object and instead goes throug it and then it triggers something.

 ### **Plattform effector 2D**
 This one is added so that the player cannot stick to the side of plattforms.
 Untick the "Use One Way" and In "Composite Collider 2d" check the box "Used By Effector"